YingjieQiao/Misc/README.md

 # Misc

 Rome wasn't built in a day.
-Yet I should build it effifiently.
+Yet I should build it efficiently.